-Tnsnames.ora is a SQL*Net/Oracle Network Manager configuration file that contains client-side network configuration parameters and describes available Oracle databases and how to connect to them.
+Tnsnames.ora is an SQL*Net/Oracle Network Manager configuration file that contains client-side network configuration parameters and describes available Oracle databases and how to connect to them.
 The tnsnames.ora file is used to resolve your database alias to the full Oracle server database address from a client device.
 The file contains the database connection name, protocol, address, network port, and instance name.
 The tnsnames.ora file translates the Oracle Net service alias in the connection string into a network address, protocol, service, and instance name.

 The tnsnames.ora plain text file is located on both the client and the server.
 This file is usually located in the oracle_home\network\admin directory.